New Thought · 1860-1911

 Read the original - with Christie's annotations

-Christie L. Russell's annotated edition of Wallace D. Wattles's key works adds the neuroscience, NLP, and CBT commentary that places each passage in its modern context — making century-old wisdom immediately actionable.
+Written under Lesley Christie's pen name Christie L. Russell, the annotated edition of Wallace D. Wattles's key works adds the neuroscience, NLP, and CBT commentary that places each passage in its modern context - making century-old wisdom immediately actionable.

 As an Amazon Associate, Christie L. Russell earns from qualifying purchases.